ProactiveProgrammers/text-analysis-starter/writing/reflection.md

 - `set-visualization-generated.png`: visualization created by `textanalysis` for the file `generated_one.txt`
 - `set-visualization-input.png`: visualization created by `textanalysis` for the file `input_one.txt`

-TODO: You must use a command like `git add` to ensure that certain files exist in the repository
+TODO: You must use a command like `git add` to ensure that certain files exist in the repository.

 ## Add Your Name Here

 ## Program Input and Output

-### What is the output from running the following command?

-TODO: Use a fenced code block to provide the output for this command.

-`poetry run textanalysis --output-file text/generated_two.txt --generate`

 ### What is the output from running the following command?